ibm-cloud-docs/Cloudant/api/attachments.md

 <!--

-### Example of deleting an attachment, using Javascript
+See the following example of deleting an attachment by using Javascript:

 ```javascript
 var nano = require('nano');